Diversity and Access

 Georgetown actively seeks out and recruits highly talented, motivated students from all walks of life and diverse backgrounds.
 Throughout the year, we conduct recruitment events in all 50 states, plus the District of Columbia, Puerto Rico & U.S. Virgin Islands.
 So whether you hail from a small rural community or a major metropolitan area – or somewhere in between, we invite prospective applicants to learn more about Georgetown’s dynamic, diverse and talented community of students.

-My name is Jaime Briseno and have been a member of the Georgetown admissions office for over 25 years.
+My name is Jaime Briseño and I have been a member of the Georgetown admissions office for over 25 years.
 I am a former First Generation Low Income student from San Antonio, Texas, attended a medium sized public school (Memorial High School), followed by college on the East Coast.
 College was made possible by a generous need-based financial aid award.
-My regions of responsibility include: Los Angeles, CA, New Mexico, Texas, as well as the Caribbean and all of Latin America.
+My regions of responsibility include: New Mexico, Oklahoma, Texas, as well as the Caribbean and all of Latin America.
 In my particular role at the admissions office, I welcome questions from you or your family (in English or Spanish) to help you navigate the college admissions process.

 My name is Mai Hinton, and I have been in admissions for over 10 years.
 I graduated from a large public high school in Plano, Texas (862 in my graduating class!).
 During my time in admissions, I have enjoyed working on multicultural and diversity programming such as diversity fly-in programs.
 At Georgetown, I work closely with colleagues from the Center for Multicultural Equity & Access and the Georgetown Scholars Program.
 I would be happy to speak with you and your family about Georgetown.

-As the Multicultural Recruitment Coordinators, we encourage you to review the various links in the UNIVERSITY RESOURCES area below, to find out more about the diversity presence on campus.
+We encourage you to review the various links in the UNIVERSITY RESOURCES area below, to find out more about the diversity presence on campus.
+If you have any questions about the student experience, resources or admissions, please contact our Diversity & Access Team at email@example.com.

 The Office of Undergraduate Admissions welcomes applications from interested students across the country and the world.
 All candidates for admission should submit the Georgetown Application and Application Supplement, regardless of country of citizenship, immigration status, where the student resides or attends high school.